roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  I'm not stupid.
 Girls say things they don't mean; so I was going to make sure she lived up to her agreement.
 I climbed off the bed and gathered my jeans, fishing out my cellphone from my hip pocket.
 While she lay nude on the bed, all sorts of cum dripping out of her furry cunt, I made the girl give me her cellphone number.
 I even dialed it to check it, and sure enough, the pocket of her jeans on the floor let out a sing-sing ringtone.
 So I could call her now, anytime I wanted.

  The three of us sat around the bed, naked, for a few minutes.
 Willy decided he had to go make a call to the wife, so he put on his jeans and shirt, then stepped out of the room to call from the parking lot.
 Now alone with the slut, both of us still nude in bed, I felt both really guilty for cheating (yet again) on the wife, but also really alive -- I had put a smile on a hot, busty 18 year old!
-Report_Story #3